-I am a collector of QSL cards.
 I appreciate any cards and always reply with a card.
-Feel free to express a preference of cards from below.
-I am happy to pay postage back for direct QSLs to M1GEO, sent to the address above If you're requesting a direct card for another callsign (GB0SNB), you may consider making a small donation (not mandatory).
-If you do decide to send money to help with the cost, Euros are preferable to US dollars, but any currency is welcome.
+I am happy to pay postage back for direct QSLs to M1GEO, sent to the address above.
+If you're requesting a direct card for another callsign (GB0SNB), you may consider making a small donation.

 Certificates & Awards

 A couple of recent certificiates from CQWW and CQWPX Contests.

 During an industrial secondment from my university to ARM Limited from September to December 2014, I was based in Fulbourn, Cambridge, UK (JO02CE), and regulary attended the Camb-Hambs socials and UKAC evenings as G3PYE/p.
 When the guys, along with van "Flossie" picked up a couple of certificates, my meagre bit of operating had got my name on the certificates.
 Since these are the only certificates I've won in Amateur Radio, I'm making the most of them!